 The fallout from collapsing mortgage-backed securities has had a devastating impact on investments that were touted by brokerage firms as being safe and stable.
 Hedge funds and mutual funds that were heavily invested in mortgage-backed securities have experienced staggering losses as mortgage-backed securities lost their value and became illiquid.
 By investing so heavily in mortgage-backed securities tied to risky subprime mortgages, fund managers were operating at odds with fund objectives, misleading their investors who reasonably believed, based on representations made by fund managers, that they were making more conservative investments.

 By misleading investors to invest in funds that were much riskier than advertised, fund managers and brokerage houses violated their legal and ethical duties to disclose risks to investors.
 The result is that many individual and institutional investors have suffered huge financial losses.
 If you or your business has suffered a devastating financial loss due to mortgage-backed securities fraud, call a Houston business attorney from our office today to get a free consultation.
 Many mortgage-backed securities fraud cases, such as the Wachovia Evergreen Ultra Short Opportunities Fund or the Morgan Keegan funds, have opportunities for investors to seek damages.

 Arbitration or Litigation?

 Securities arbitration is the usual method of resolving securities-related disputes between brokerage firms and their customers.
 In the United States, securities arbitration is the preferred method of resolving disputes between brokerage firms, and between firms and their customers.
 The securities industry uses a pre-dispute arbitration agreement, where the parties agree to arbitrate their disputes before any such dispute arises.

-Contact a Houston, TX securities fraud lawyer from our office today to discuss your case.
+Contact a Texas securities fraud lawyer from our office today to discuss your case at (888) 493-1629.